-Internet Download Accelerator Free
+Internet Download Accelerator Free for Windows PC

 IDA works over HTTP, HTTPS, and FTP.
-It also supports resume download if you had to stop the download all of a sudden.
-It will not only save a lot of time but also makes sure you can delay the download for later when need the bandwidth for something else.
+It also supports resume download if you have to stop the download all of a sudden.
+It will not only save a lot of time but also makes sure you can delay the download for later when you need the bandwidth for something else.

 Features of IDA Free

 Browser Integration: IDA integrates with Edge, Chrome, Firefox, Mozilla, Opera, Safari, Yandex.
 Browser, Vivaldi, and others, replacing the standard download modules.

 Detects Clipboard: It monitors the system clipboard and detects URLs in the clipboard.
 If it’s a program or exe or anything looks like a download link, it will automatically open the download manager.

 Download Videos from the Internet: If you want to download files from video services like YouTube, all you need is copy the URL and paste it into IDA, and you are set to go.

 File type detection & automatic categories: As you download the files, it will categorize them for better file management.
 You can also choose to create a hierarchy of folders.

 Mirror Sites: This works for popular files.
 Since it can parallelly download part of data, adding a source will only speed up.
 Right-click on the download progress and click on find mirrors.
 If the same program is available elsewhere, it will be included to the source.
 At any time you feel the download is taking a toll on the system, you can decrease the speed anytime.